MPAS-Dev/geometric_features/docs/aggregation.rst

 ===========================

 The :py:mod:`geometric_features.aggregation` module contains functions used to aggregate existing features to make new, larger ones.
+An example usage of these aggregation functions is to create masks for regional averaging.

 Aggregating Ocean Features